The age of virtual reality is upon us with a torrent of devices and content appearing over the last couple of years.

 The headset integrates a range of sensors, presenting the slick visuals to your eyes and you have to wear additional headphones to complete the picture.
 There are bespoke Vive hand controllers and their locations are also mapped within the 3D space, offering plenty of versatility when it comes to immersion and interactivity.

 We've experienced a wide range of different environments within HTC Vive, from climbing Everest to maintenance of robots in a Portal-style setting and we've been blown away.
 However, setting the device up is tricky, so sensor placement is paramount.
-The HTC Vive is also the costliest option costing around £600.
 It is available at Currys PC World and Game, as well as Amazon.

 Read our full review: HTC Vive